 The evidential or probative value of electronic versions of paper records may be more easily challenged before a court than it would be for the originals.
 This is mainly because the original records could be tampered with or changed before being scanned, and, unless proper technology has been used (e.g., encryption and timestamping), it may not be easy to detect such changes from a scanned copy.
 In specific situations, it may be good practice for employers to retain archives of paper originals in the event such originals would be requested by a specific investigator, auditor, judge or authority.

 Are electronic scanned copies of paper originals legally valid?

-Electronic copies of paper originals are permitted under Korean law (Act on Electronic Documents and Transactions).
-Digitized copies of paper originals must meet the following requirements:
+Electronic copies of paper originals are permitted under South Korean law.
+The Act on Electronic Documents and Transactions is the main statute for electronic archiving.
+Under the Act, digitized copies of paper originals must meet the following requirements: